cncf/mentoring/README.md

 You can join the CNCF slack [here](https://slack.cncf.io/).

 ## Current Year

-We are planning to submit an application as a mentoring organisation for Google Summer of Code 2018.
+We have submitted an application as a mentoring organisation for Google Summer of Code 2018.

 ### Students